Skip to content

 • Custom integrations — You want transcription output piped directly into your database, CMS, search index, or analytics system without manually downloading files.

 If you just need to transcribe individual files on demand, an API adds unnecessary complexity.
-A purpose-built web tool like Captain Transcribe handles one-off transcription in under a minute and downloads an SRT or VTT subtitle file directly — no code, no credentials, no billing configuration.
+A purpose-built web tool like Captain Transcribe handles upload, transcription, review, and SRT or VTT export without API credentials or billing code.
+Processing time varies with recording length, audio quality, and service load.

-AssemblyAI Free developer plan 30+ Yes (Pro+) AI features, meeting intelligence
+AssemblyAI $50 trial credit Model-specific; up to 99 Yes AI features, meeting intelligence

-Deepgram $200 credit on signup 40+ Yes (ultra-low latency) Real-time, high-volume production
+Deepgram $200 credit on signup 40+ Yes Real-time, high-volume production

 Pricing changes frequently — always verify current rates and free tier limits on each provider's official pricing page before building production workflows.